 - We review overall quality, make edits and reserve the right to reject altogether if quality is very poor

-If you’re interested in contributing to the Markup Hero blog, please adhere to the above guidelines and submit either:
+If you’re interested in contributing to the Markup Hero blog, please adhere to the above guidelines and submit a pitch overview or completed draft.

 - Proposed title